eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 dropped, but it may on occasion report multiple events for the same sample.

-Finally, it is technically allowed to set :ref:`Internal/MaxSampleSize <//CycloneDDS/Domain/Internal/MaxSampleSize>` to very small sizes, even to the point that the discovery data can"t be communicated anymore.
+Finally, it is technically allowed to set :ref:`Internal/MaxSampleSize <//CycloneDDS/Domain/Internal/MaxSampleSize>` to very small sizes, even to the point that the discovery data can't be communicated anymore.
 The dropping of the discovery data will be duly reported, but the usefulness of such a configuration seems doubtful.